-Various deck systems have been used for cable-stayed bridges.
-Cast-in-place concrete decks have been used, although they are not common.
-Precast concrete deck panels with specialized overlays are fairly common in current construction.
-When concrete decks are used it is common to provide longitudinal post-tensioning of the deck to prohibit cracking of the deck.
+Various deck systems have been used for cable-stayed bridges, including cast-in-place concrete decks and precast concrete deck panels with specialized overlays.
+When concrete decks are used, it is common to provide longitudinal post-tensioning of the deck to prohibit cracking of the deck.
 The deck post-tensioning is generally heaviest far away from the towers.
 Compression from the anchorage forces spreads through the concrete near the towers and the need for post-tensioning diminishes.
 It is common to use specialized concrete overlays even for cast-in-place concrete decks